dj-park/dj-park.github.io/_posts/2022-1-17-PYNQ-PR-tutorial-1.md

 it requires `led_0.tcl`, `led_5.tcl`, and `led_a.tcl`.
 The tutorial above covers how to generate these files starting [20:42](https://youtu.be/sgjPbaguWCg?t=1242), but I think it needs a bit more elaboration.

-First, double click the hierarchical block, and it will display components in the hierarchical block.
+First, double click the hierarchical block in Vivado's block diagram view, and it will display components inside the hierarchical block.
 Right click and select all.
-Then, ***Create Block Design*** to create led_0 block diagram.
+Then, ***Create Block Design*** to create a seperate led_0 block diagram.
 Right click and paste them all.
 Do the same for led_5 and led_a.
 You can either ***File***&#8594;***Export***&#8594;***Export Block Design*** or select ***Generate Block Design*** to get led_\*.tcl files.